sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/bhAsaH/abhiShekanATakam.md

 **2. DATE OF BHASA.**

  Bhasa must be earlier than both Kalidasa and Bana who refer to him by name, as observed in the above, and later than Valmiki upon whose Ramayana he has drawn for the theme of his viii two dramas, viz.
 Pratima and Abhisheka.
 But Kalidasa's date is still indefinite.
 If Dr. Peterson holds that "Kalidasa stands near the beginning of the Christian Era, if indeed, he does not overtop it," Dr. Kern places him in the latter half of the 6th sent.
 A. D. Bana's date, however, is almost definitely known to be the closing part of the 6th and the beginning of the 7th cent.
 A. D. So, at any rate, Bhasa's date cannot be later than the 6th cent.
 A. D. As regards the date of Valmiki too, scholars differ.
-[Prof. Keith](# " See Keith's History of Sanskrit Literature.")
-20 is inclined to think that Valmiki lived earlier than the 4th cent, B.C. and that those who improved on him were during the period 400- 200 B. C., while Prof, Jacobi assigns him to a date earlier than the 5th cent.
+Prof. Keith[^16] 20 is inclined to think that Valmiki lived earlier than the 4th cent, B.C. and that those who improved on him were during the period 400- 200 B. C., while Prof, Jacobi assigns him to a date earlier than the 5th cent.
 B. C.

+[^16]: " See Keith's History of Sanskrit Literature."

  These two limits of Bhasa's date are almost universally accepted but there has been much diversity in the opinion of scholars regarding the exact date of Bhasa.
 Some feel that he should be closer to Kalidasa, while others feel that he is closer to Valmiki.
 The learned editor of Trivandram has pointed out that Bhasa must be definitely before Panini and Bharata, as their rules of grammar and dramaturgy are not at all applicable to his plays.
 Again Panini's date is not known definitely.
 Keith places him in the 4th cent.
-B. C. Accepting this date for Panini, if Bhasa is prior to him, Bhasa will have to be assigned to the 5th cent. [](# "Date of Bhasa according to different scholars.
+B. C. Accepting this date for Panini, if Bhasa is prior to him, Bhasa will have to be assigned to the 5th cent. [][^17] B. C at the latest

+[^17]: "Date of Bhasa according to different scholars.
 Ganapati Sastri, Haraprasada Sastri and Pusalker.
 Jabgirdar, Kulakarni Jayaswal, Chaudhury, Dhruva Konow, Sarup, Weller Keith, Jolly, Jacobi, Benerji Sastri and Bhandarkar.
 Lisny and Winternitz Sankar Devdhar.
 Barnett, Hirananda Sastri Nerurkar and Pisharoti. ་་་་ 6th cent B. C. 3rd cent.
 B. C. 2nd-1st cent B. C ...2nd cent, A. D. e 3rd cent.
 A. D. 4th cent, A. D 5th-6th cent.A.D.
 7th cent.
 A. D. Kane Ramavatara Sarma Rangacharya Reddy 9th cent.
 A. D. ....
 10th cent.
 A. D. .....
 11th cent.
-A. D.") B. C at the latest
+A. D."

 –––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––